4 European countries where you can do a master’s for free

 Home to some of the top universities in Europe, Germany is a great place to study abroad.
 Its capital, Berlin, is one of the trendiest cities in Europe, so you certainly won't struggle to come across great bars and clubs for a fun night out.
 On top of that, you'll be happy to hear that most German cities also have really cheap living costs.

-• Master's tuition fees for UK and other non-EU students – Free (apart from universities in the state of Baden-Württemberg).
+- Master's tuition fees for UK and other non-EU students – Free (apart from universities in the state of Baden-Württemberg and some universities in the state of Bavaria).

-• Best universities for overseas students – The Technical University of Munich and Humboldt University of Berlin.
+- Best universities for overseas students – Humboldt University of Berlin and LMU Munich.

 The land of fire and ice is one of the most unique places in the world.
 But apart from the glaciers and volcanos, Iceland is also one of the best places to live and study.
 Additionally, Iceland has some of the best English-taught master's in Europe, making it a perfect place for UK students.